cilium/cilium/Documentation/gettingstarted/minikube_intro.rst

 3. Install ``minikube`` ``>= 0.22.3`` as described on `minikube's github page
 <https://github.com/kubernetes/minikube/releases>`_.

-Boot a minukube cluster with the Container Network Interface (CNI) network plugin, the ``localkube`` bootstrapper, and ``CustomResourceValidation``.
+Boot a minikube cluster with the Container Network Interface (CNI) network plugin, the ``localkube`` bootstrapper, and ``CustomResourceValidation``.

 The ``localkube`` bootstrapper provides ``etcd`` >= ``3.1.0``, a cilium